 IMPORTANT: If you earn at least \$8,000 in the other state, and your employer doesn't withhold PA income tax, under PA law you may have to make estimated payments.
-Please read the information on Page 41.
+Please read the information on Page 40.
 If this is your situation, you are liable for Estimated Underpayment Penalty.
-See the instructions for Line 27 on Page 22.
+See the Line 27 instructions on Page 23.